GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

 A few considerations for Pipeline:

 - Default to `<source-name>.p` if `pipeline` is empty in the logging.conf configuration file (default to `nginx` assuming `source` is `nginx.p`)
-- If `<source-name.p>` does not exist, the pipeline feature will not be enabled
+- If `<source-name.p>` does not exist, the Pipeline feature will not be enabled
-- All pipeline script files are stored in the pipeline directory under the DataKit installation path
+- All Pipeline script files are stored in the Pipeline directory under the DataKit installation path
 - If the log file is configured with a wildcard directory, the logging collector will automatically discover new log files to ensure that new log files that meet the rules can be collected as soon as possible

 ### Introduction of Glob Rules {#grok-rules}